-A push mower is also better for your lawn because it delivers a gentler, cleaner cut.
+They also don’t need fuel or electricity and are quieter.
+A push mower is also better for your lawn because they deliver a gentler, cleaner cut.

-We’ve reviewed the best reel mowers and compiled a guide to help you select the model that best fits your needs.
+We’ve reviewed the top reel mowers and compiled a guide to help you select the model that best fits your needs.

-Quick Answer: The 5 Top Rated Reel Mowers For 2018
+Quick Answer: The 7 Best Rated Reel Mowers For 2021

 - Fiskars StaySharp Max Reel Mower